andrei1058/docs/docs/BedWars1058/configuration/main-configuration.md

 Make sure you're using the right material name when changing item materials in config.

-For materials, sounds, and potions, check the [resources page](resrouces)
+For a list of materials, sounds, and potions, check the [resources page](resrouces)

 ```yaml
 # There are 4 choices for this option: